As a mom and a teacher, I love the fall for all the fun things to do with kids. It's a sensory overload that creates lasting memories.

 - Bake at 375 degrees for 40-45 minutes until golden brown.

-4. "Boo" Other Kids in Your Neighborhood for Halloween
+4. "Boo" Kids in Your Neighborhood Before Halloween

 When my sons were little, we moved into a new neighborhood and got introduced to a delightful holiday tradition: Boo-ing.
 The week before Halloween, we opened our front door and saw two bags filled with candies and toys on our welcome mat.
 Next to them was a picture of a ghost with this message: